Inside vs. Outside Attention

 Attention from the Inside and from the Outside

 I notice that there are at least two distinct ways of directing attention to the body: One seems to “come from inside,” and the other, “from outside.”
-As if attention moved along different axes — one as if it traveled through the body from within, and the other as if it moved around the body from without, yet both reaching the same point.
+As if attention moved along different axes — one as if it traveled through the body from within, and the other as if it traveled through the body from without, yet both reaching the same point.

 Speculation: